taogen-docs/resources-of-learning/domains/generative-ai.md

 - [Building effective agents - Anthropic](https://www.anthropic.com/engineering/building-effective-agents)
 - AI Agents in Action (2025) by Micheal Lanham
+- Build an AI Agent (From Scratch) (2026) by Jungjun Hur and Younghee Song
 - Building AI Agents with LLMs, RAG, and Knowledge Graphs: A practical guide to autonomous and modern AI agents (2025) by Salvatore Raieli and Gabriele Iuculano
 - Principles of Building AI Agents (2025) by Sam Bhagwat
 - Agentic AI Handbook: Design Patterns: Build an Agent AI that Thinks, Plans, and Delivers (2025) by Mark Lane
 - GenAI on Google Cloud: Enterprise Generative AI Systems and Agents (2026) by Ayo Adedeji, Lavi Nigam, Sarita Joshi, Stephanie Gervasi
+- AI Agents and Applications: With LangChain, LangGraph, and MCP by (2026) Roberto Infante

 **LangChain & LangGraph**